zilong-thu/blogSourceFiles/_posts/2018-01-21-about-async-function.md

 categories: JavaScript
 ---

-Async Functions is introduced officially in ECMAScript 7 Spec, as the ultimate way to solve async code writting problems (especially the famous *callback hell*).
+Async Functions are introduced officially in ECMAScript 7 Spec, as the ultimate way to solve async code writting problems (especially the famous *callback hell*).

 We can easily get the resolved value of a Promise with `await` operator.